E9

 Safety first: Allow the boiler to cool before topping up pressure.
 Do not over-pressurise the system.

-- Check pressure gauge: On most Remeha boilers, the cold pressure should be around 1.0–1.5 bar.
+- Check pressure gauge: On most Remeha boilers, the cold system pressure should be around 1.0–1.5 bar.
 If below 0.8 bar, the boiler may lock out.

 - Engineer tasks: Test the pressure sensor or switch, replace if faulty, and check the expansion vessel charge and system for hidden leaks.